-Long range, comfortable, controversial looks
+Long range, comfortable, interesting looks

-Boot isn’t big enough, controversial looks
+Boot isn’t big enough, interesting looks

 What is it?